code200-solutions/code200.learning.katas/README.md

 We use `yarn` which is a simple is a package manager.
 To install it visit https://classic.yarnpkg.com/lang/en/docs/install

+### Prerequisites

+Have [node](https://nodejs.org/en/download/package-manager), [typescript](https://www.typescriptlang.org/download/), [yarn](https://classic.yarnpkg.com/en/docs/install) installed on your computer.

+Yarn is a package manager such as npm which we will use for now.

 ### Getting started

 1. Run `yarn install`